Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Same as a woodcut except using lino.

-As the name implies, is a one-off print, but where the matrix (plate or stone) is destroyed.
+As the name implies, it is a one-off print, but it is made where the matrix (plate or stone) is destroyed.

 A compound of pigments, such as vegetable material and minerals, bound with linseed oil or occasionally nut oils.

-In Northern Europe the most common panels were made of Baltic Oak.
-In Italy the panels were made of softer woods such as Lime, Walnut and Poplar but more prone to woodworm.
+In Northern Europe, the most common panels were made of Baltic Oak.
+In Italy, the panels were made of softer woods such as Lime, Walnut, and poplar, but were more prone to woodworm.

 Sticks of chalk bound with pigment.
 They come in varying degrees of hardness.